Seattle Sea Dragons

-The Seattle Sea Dragons (formerly known as the Seattle Dragons) are a professional American football team based in Seattle, Washington.
-The team was founded by Vince McMahon’s Alpha Entertainment and is an owned-and-operated member of the new XFL owned by Dwayne Johnson’s Alpha Acquico.
-The Sea Dragons play their home games at Lumen Field.
+The Seattle Sea Dragons were a professional American football team based in Seattle, Washington.
+The Sea Dragons competed in the second incarnation of the XFL.
+The team was founded by Vince McMahon’s Alpha Entertainment as the Seattle Dragons, and were owned and operated by Dwayne Johnson’s Alpha Acquico.
+The Sea Dragons played their home games at Lumen Field.

 History

-McMahon Era (2020)
+McMahon era (2020)

 On December 5, 2018, Seattle was announced as one of eight cities that would join the newly reformed XFL, as well as St. Louis, Houston, Los Angeles, New York, DC, Tampa Bay, and Dallas.
 Former Seahawks quarterback Jim Zorn, who was the first quarterback to start for the Seahawks, was named the team's first head coach on February 25, 2019.
 The team name and logo were revealed on August 21, 2019, as well as the team's uniforms on December 3, 2019.

 On October 15, 2019, The Dragons announced their first player in team history, being assigned former Memphis Express Quarterback Brandon Silvers.

 The Dragons won their first game in team history on February 16, 2020, defeating the Tampa Bay Vipers 17-9.
 On March 12, 2020, The XFL announced that the remainder of the 2020 XFL season had been cancelled due to the COVID-19 pandemic.
-The team finished with a 1-4 record.
-On April 10, 2020, The XFL suspended operations, with all employees, players and staff being terminated.
+The team finished with a 1–4 record.
+On April 10, 2020, the XFL suspended operations, with all of the league's employees, players and staff being terminated.

-Dwayne Johnson and Dany Garcia Era (2023-present)
+Dwayne Johnson and Dany Garcia era (2023)

 On August 3, 2020, it was reported that a consortium led by Dwayne "The Rock" Johnson, Dany Garcia, and Gerry Cardinale (through Cardinale's fund RedBird Capital Partners) purchased the XFL for $15 million just hours before an auction could take place; the purchase received court approval on August 7, 2020.
 The XFL hired Jim Haslett as a Head Coach on April 13, 2022, with the expectation that he would be coaching the Seattle team.
-On July 24, 2022, the return of a Seattle XFL franchise was confirmed, as well as the hiring of Jim Haslett.
-On October 31, 2022, The XFL officially announced that the Dragons would be changing their name to "Sea Dragons", as well as a brand new logo.
+On July 24, 2022, the return of the Seattle XFL franchise was confirmed, as well as the hiring of Jim Haslett.
+Haslett brought on June Jones, who had been head coach of the undefeated Houston Roughnecks the previous XFL season, in as the offensive coordinator to run the Run and Shoot offense.
+On October 31, 2022, the XFL officially announced that the Dragons would be changing their name to "Sea Dragons", as well as unveiling a brand new logo.